Bohumil Herlischka: Life

 Similar to Walter Felsenstein at the Komische Oper Berlin, he was a pioneer of expressive-poetic theatre and his performances were revived again and again over several years.
 He introduced the operas by Leoš Janáček to Western Europe.
 In Düsseldorf, he staged a cycle of six of his operas from 1969 to 1977, when they were all performed as a cycle.
 The first was Jenůfa in 1969, in a stage design by Hermann Soherr.
 Astrid Varnay, the singer of the Kostelnička, wrote in her memoirs that Herlischka knew exactly how to present the emotions of peasants from Moravia.
 While she resented his authoritarian attitude, she admired his sense for the visual.
 It was followed by Das schlaue Füchslein (The Cunning Little Vixen) in 1972, Káťa Kabanová in 1973, Die Sache Makropulos (The Makropulos Affair) in a double bill with Die Ausflüge des Herrn Brouček (The Excursions of Mr. Brouček to the Moon and to the 15th Century) in 1974, and finally Aus einem Totenhaus (From the House of the Dead) in 1977.
 In the 1977–78 season, all six operas were presented as a cycle at the Deutsche Oper am Rhein, conducted by Peter Schneider in a stage design by Ruodi Barth.
 It was the only such cycle outside Czechoslovakia.
 In 1986, he staged the opera Schicksal (Destiny), which was regarded as an important step in bringing the composer's works to the stage.

 Herlischka staged Janáček's Das schlaue Füchslein also at the Hamburg State Opera, both in 1976, conducted by Armin Jordan, and in 1981, conducted by Lawrence Foster.
 He staged Mozart's Le nozze di Figaro at the Staatstheater am Gärtnerplatz in Munich in 1977, conducted by Heinz Drewanz.
 In 1985, he directed Alexander Goehr's Behold the Sun – Die Wiedertäufer (Sehet die Sonne), an opera commissioned for the 25th anniversary of the Deutsche Oper am Rhein, based on a libretto by John McGrath.
 It premiered on 19 April 1985, conducted by Hiroshi Wakasugi, in a set designed by Ruodi Barth.

-Herlischka died in Düsseldorf in February 2006, a few weeks before his 87th birthday.
+Herlischka died in Düsseldorf in February 2006, at age 86.